-- Staging cancer means finding out its size and if it has spread. - Grading means looking at the cancer cells to see how they might grow. - This helps your doctor to decide the best treatment for you. - Your prognosis is what your doctor expects to happen with your cancer.
+- Staging cancer means finding out how deeply the cancer has grown into the bladder and if it has spread. - Grading means looking at the cancer cells to see how aggressive they are and how they might grow. - Your prognosis is what your doctor expects to happen with your cancer.